Haitian crisis (2018–present): February

 Significant protests broke out again in February 2019 following a report from the court investigating the Petrocaribe Senate probe.
 Economic problems and the increased cost of living helped fuel the protests.

 On 7 February, protesters targeted and damaged wealthy Haitians' luxury vehicles.
-The following day, the mayors of Petion-ville and Port-au-Prince announced the cancellation of pre-Haitian Carnival events.
+The following day, the mayors of Pétion-Ville and Port-au-Prince announced the cancellation of pre-Haitian Carnival events.
 Two days later protestors clashed with police, with demonstrators throwing stones at the home of President Moïse, after one of his allies' security personnel struck a woman's car and began to beat her.
 On 12 February, protesters burned down a popular market, looted stores and assisted with a prison break in Aquin that freed all of the facility's prisoners.
 In Port-au-Prince, the building housing the Italian and Peruvian consulates was looted by protesters.

-President Moïse addressed the country on 14 February, saying he would not step down and "give the country up to armed gangs and drug traffickers."
+Moïse addressed the country on 14 February, saying he would not step down and "give the country up to armed gangs and drug traffickers."
 During a funeral procession on 22 February, Haitian police fired tear gas at a crowd of about 200 people carrying the casket of a man killed during protests days earlier.
 Opposition leader Schiller Louidor called for future protests, though the overall size of protests began to subside that day.

 March

-Three days after the lower house voted a censure motion against Prime Minister Jean-Henry Céant's government on 18 March 2019, President Moïse replaced Céant with Jean-Michel Lapin.
-As of mid-November 2019, this change had not been ratified by the Haitian Parliament.
-Lacking a government because of the impasse between the President and the Parliament, Haiti saw hundreds of millions in international aid—for which having a sitting government was a prerequisite—suspended.
+Three days after the lower house voted a censure motion against Céant's government on 18 March, Moïse replaced Céant with Jean-Michel Lapin.
+The change was not ratified Haitian Parliament for several months, which cost the country hundreds of millions in international aid—for which having a sitting government was a prerequisite.